Frequently Asked Questions

 On rare occasions managers may write options as part of a tax management strategy.
 But other than currency hedging, derivatives are highly unlikely to be part of the funds’ holdings.

 The presence of multiple sub-advisors reflecting different investment approaches as well as the quality of the sub-advisors contribute to diversification and risk control.
 In addition, Litman Gregory’s monitoring of the sub-advisors and overall fund portfolio also plays a role.
 Litman Gregory watches for unintended concentration in specific stocks (e.g. more than one sub-advisor owning the same stock resulting in a large weighting) and also pays attention to sector weights and other portfolio-level diversification issues.
 If in our judgment, overlapping positions result in a level of exposure that we don’t believe is prudent for the overall fund we will step in and work with the sub-advisors to reduce the exposure.
-As of early 2008, this has only happened once since the 12/31/96 launch of the first Litman Gregory Masters Funds.

 It is important to remember that each Litman Gregory Masters Funds is subject to equity-market risk and may at times lose more than its benchmarks or peer-group during a market decline.

 The actual allocations will naturally drift as a result of each manager’s individual performance, so we allocate each day’s cash inflows based on how far each sub-advisor is from their target allocations.
 Thus, the sub-advisor who is furthest below his or her allocation will get the most money; the sub-advisor who is next furthest below will get the second largest amount and so forth.